Walk, Don't Run (film)

 Walk, Don't Run is a 1966 American romantic comedy film directed by Charles Walters (in his final film as a director), and starring Cary Grant (in his final film role), Samantha Eggar, and Jim Hutton.
-It follows a travelling industrialist visiting Tokyo, and accompanying a male athlete and a female apartment tenant, during the 1964 Summer Olympics.
+It follows a travelling industrialist visiting Tokyo, as he shares accommodation with a male athlete and a female apartment tenant during the 1964 Summer Olympics.
 The film is a remake of the 1943 film The More the Merrier.
 The title stems from the basic rule of racewalking: that competitors must not run at any point (both feet leaving the ground).

 Plot

-In 1964, British businessman Sir William Rutland arrives two days early in Tokyo and encounters a housing shortage caused by the 1964 Summer Olympics.
+In 1964, British businessman Sir William Rutland arrives two days early in Tokyo and encounters an accommodation shortage caused by the 1964 Summer Olympics.
 While at the British Embassy seeking help, he spots an advertisement for a roommate and soon finds himself at the residence of Christine Easton, who insists it would be improper to take him in as a housemate.
-Easton had forgotten to advertise that she wanted to sublet to a woman, but eventually, lets Rutland stay.
+Easton has forgotten to advertise that she wants to sublet to a woman, but eventually lets Rutland stay.

 Rutland sublets half of the space to American Olympic competitor Steve Davis, without consulting Easton.
-While she is less than thrilled with the arrangement, she has to put up with it, as she has already spent Rutland's share of the rent.
-Rutland sets about playing matchmaker for the two young people, in spite of their disparate personalities and Easton's engagement to a boringly dependable British diplomat, Julius D. Haversack.
+While she is less than thrilled with the arrangement, she has to put up with it as she has already spent Rutland's share of the rent.
+Rutland sets about playing matchmaker for the two young people, in spite of their differing personalities and Easton's engagement to a boringly dependable British diplomat, Julius D. Haversack.

 Davis repeatedly dodges questions about his Olympic sport.
 Rutland meddles in the young couple's romantic troubles.
 To further his matchmaking, he strips down to his boxer shorts and a T-shirt so he can pretend to be a competitor and talk to Davis during his event, the 50-kilometre walk, and eventually heals the breach between the young lovers.

 Production

 Filming locations were at the Hotel Okura Tokyo, Embassy of the United Kingdom, Tokyo, and Yoyogi National Gymnasium.

 Samantha Eggar had just made The Collector and this was her first Hollywood comedy.

-Grant retired from acting to focus on raising his daughter Jennifer.
+After filming, Grant retired from acting to focus on raising his daughter Jennifer.
 He died in 1986.
 Filmink argued the film "doesn’t have much of a reputation (in part, one suspects, because people resent the fact that it was Grant’s last movie), but it was quite popular."

 Score

-The film's music was composed by Quincy Jones, and Peggy Lee contributed the writing for the songs "Stay with Me" and "Happy Feet".
+The film's music was composed by Quincy Jones, and Peggy Lee collaborated on the songs "Stay with Me" and "Happy Feet".